-- For the aspect of approximation via neural networks, we show that the functions in B(Ω) can be well approximated in the H norm by two-layer ReLU neural networks with controlled weights, and similar results are also presented for functions in B(Ω) in the H norm.
+- For the aspect of approximation via neural networks, we show that the functions in $\mathcal{B}^2(\Omega)$ can be well approximated in the H^1 norm by two-layer ReLU neural networks with controlled weights, and similar results are also presented for functions in $\mathcal{B}^3(\Omega)$ in the H^2 norm.
 Compared to the results in Lu et al. (2021c), our approximation rate is faster and the Barron space in our setting is larger than the spectral Barron space in Lu et al. (2021c).
-Compared with other approximation results for Barron functions (Siegel & Xu, 2022a; Siegel, 2023), the constant in our result is independent of the dimension. - For the DRM, we derive sharper generalization bounds for the Poisson equation and Schrödinger equation with Neumann boundary condition, regardless of whether the solutions fall in Barron spaces or Sobolev spaces.
-Our methods rely on the strongly convex property of the variational form and the localized analysis of Bartlett et al. (2005); Koltchinskii (2006).
-However, these methods cannot be applied directly, as for the Poisson equation, the expectation of empirical loss is not equal to the variational formulation.
-Additionally, for the static Schrödinger equation, the strongly convex property cannot be simply regarded as the Bernstein condition in Bartlett et al. (2005), as the solutions of the PDEs often do not belong to the function class of neural networks in our setting. - 135 • For the PINNs, we regard this framework as a scenario within multi-task learning (MTL).
-136 At this time, there are two key points: one is that the loss functions are non-negative and the other one is that a non-exact oracle inequality suffices.
-To achieve our goal, we extend the 138 entropy method to derive a Talagrand-type concentration inequality for MTL, which offers better constants than those provided by Theorem 1 in Yousefi et al. (2018).
-Consequently, 140 similar results to those in single-task setting can be established, yielding a non-exact oracle inequality tailored for PINNs.
-Unlike Lu et al. (2021b), which required the strong 141 convexity, our approach does not impose this requirement.
-While we have only presented 142 results for the linear second order elliptic equations with Dirichlet boundary conditions, 143 our method can serve as a framework for PINNs for a wide range of PDEs, as well as other 144 methods that share similar forms with PINNs.
-145 - In the Discussion section, we investigate the complexity of over-parameterized two-layer neural networks when approximating functions in Barron space, and demonstrate meaning-ful generalization errors in the setting of over-parameterization.
-Additionally, we discuss other boundary conditions for Deep Ritz Method.
+Compared with other approximation results for Barron functions (Siegel & Xu, 2022a; Siegel, 2023), the constant in our result is independent of the dimension. - · For the DRM, we derive sharper generalization bounds for the Poisson equation and Schrödinger equation with Neumann boundary condition, regardless of whether the solutions fall in Barron spaces or Sobolev spaces.
+Our methods rely on the strongly convex property of the variational form and a new localized analysis.
+For the Poisson equation, the expectation of empirical loss is not equal to the variational formulation, which complicates the analysis.
+Additionally, for the static Schrödinger equation, the strongly convex property cannot be simply regarded as the Bernstein condition in Bartlett et al. (2005), as the solutions of the PDEs often do not belong to the function class of neural networks in our setting.
+After applying a novel error decomposition technique, we are able to utilize the local Rademacher complexity to derive sharper bounds. - For the PINNs, we regard this framework as a scenario within multi-task learning (MTL).
+At this time, there are two key points: one is that the loss functions are non-negative and the other one is that a non-exact oracle inequality suffices.
+To achieve our goal, we extend the entropy method to derive a Talagrand-type concentration inequality for MTL, which offers better constants than those provided by Theorem 1 in Yousefi et al. (2018).
+Consequently, similar results to those in single-task setting can be established, yielding a nonexact oracle inequality tailored for PINNs.
+Unlike Lu et al. (2021b), which required the strong convexity, our approach does not impose this requirement.
+While we have only presented results for the linear second order elliptic equations with Dirichlet boundary conditions, our method can serve as a framework for PINNs for a wide range of PDEs, as well as other methods that share similar forms with PINNs.

-152 1.3 NOTATION
+Moreover, we investigate the complexity of overparameterized two-layer neural networks when approximating functions in Barron space, and demonstrate meaningful generalization errors in the setting of overparameterization.
+Additionally, in the Discussion Section, we explore other boundary conditions for the Deep Ritz Method

+1.3.
+Notation